-Proceeds from the transfer of real estate from individuals are subject to income tax at a rate of 10%.
+Proceeds from the transfer of real estate from individuals are subject to income tax at a rate of 10% (which is expected to be increased to 15% from January 2015).

 The taxable base is the difference between the sale price and the purchase price of the real estate.